WaterTiger-SCAU/useful-gitignore/README.md

 ### Hello .gitignore

-> Collected some commonly used gitignore files, more tailored to personal use.
+> Collected some commonly used .gitignore files, more tailored to personal use.
 XD
+>
+> If you expect to find a comprehensive .gitignore document, please go to [this repository](https://github.com/github/gitignore)